espocrm/documentation/docs/user-guide/invoices.md

 Administrator can specify a default Tax record at Administration > Entity Manager > Invoices > fields > Tax > Default.

-Note: For older versions of Sales Pack & EspoCRM, you need also to specify the default tax rate value at Administration > Entity Manager > Invoices > fields > Tax Rate > Default.

 ## Copying values from product to invoice item

 Field values can be transferred from a product to an invoice item upon product selection.
 Field names you want to be copied should coincide in Product and Invoice Item enities.